The tale of the Toronto Giants: Toronto’s forgotten baseball team

 The consortium reached an official agreement to move the San Francisco Giants to the Toronto.
 The first hurdle had been cleared, but there would be many more obstacles to overcome for the ownership group.

-The infrastructure was put in place in Toronto with the hopes of attracting a team.
+The infrastructure was put in place in Toronto, hoping to attract a team.
 An upgrade to the baseball field at Exhibition Stadium was part of the plan to woo the owners to let the Giants move to Toronto.
-An $18 million investment to retrofit Exhibition Stadium was put forth, with the aim of building a brand new retractable roof multi-use stadium in the future.
+An $18 million investment to retrofit Exhibition Stadium was put forth to build a brand new retractable roof multi-use stadium.

-Moscone would see to it that San Francisco’s beloved Giants wouldn’t move north to become the “Toronto Giants”.
+Moscone would see to it that San Francisco’s beloved Giants wouldn’t become the “Toronto Giants”.
 Within his first few days in office, Moscone obtained an injunction to prevent the sale of the team.

 “We announced it — the Giants were going to move to Toronto — and all hell broke loose in San Francisco,” Godfrey said.
 “I got calls from the mayor of San Francisco, George Moscone, and he says to me: ‘Mr. Chairman, I know you want to take my baseball team away, but you know I can’t let you do that without a fight.’”